Keynote Speakers

-We are excited to announce our line up of Keynote Speakers for the Precision Dairy Farming 2025 Conference.
+We are excited to announce our line up of speakers for the Precision Dairy Farming 2025 Conference.

 -